 Here are some high level differences between unit testing and integration testing

-Differences Between Integration Testing and System Testing
+Differences Between Integration and System Testing

 System testing is the process in which end to end testing of the complete application is carried out.
 A high-level overview of integration and system testing is given below:

 What Are the Different Types of Integration Testing?